TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/EscapeTwo.md

 <br />

-### reverse.ps1:
+### Uploading a PowerShell Reverse Shell:

 <br />

-We're running commands on the system, it's time to gain an interactive shell.
+Now that we can run commands in the system, it's time to gain an interactive shell.

 One straightforward approach is to upload a `reverse.ps1` payload: